inspec/inspec-vault/README.md

 ## Loading Secrets into Vault

-A full introduction to Vault is beyond the scope of this document, but begin by can downloading a recent version from https://www.vaultproject.io .
+A full introduction to Vault is beyond the scope of this document, but begin by downloading a recent version from https://www.vaultproject.io .
 Then, start a Vault dev-mode server with the following command:

 ```
 $ vault server -dev
 ```

 From there, you can then store an input.
-For example, look at the command below to store an input named `my_input` with the value of 2, for the profile `my_profile`.
+For example, look at the command below to store an input named `my_input` with the value of 2, for the `my_profile` profile.
 Once entered, Vault responds with metadata about the entry.

 ```
 [cwolfe@lodi inspec-vault]$ vault kv put secret/inspec/my_profile my_input=2